-Puff Pastry Austrian Apple Strudel Recipe is a quick copycat recipe that can be made at home with under 10 ingredients!
+Puff Pastry Austrian Apple Strudel is a quick copycat recipe that can easily be made at home with under 10 ingredients!

 You know how people recall stories of baguettes from the street corners of artisanal markets of Paris as if they were life changing?
 Stories of fresh pasta in Italy and authentic wines in Spain that leave you salivating, but often writing it off as hyperbole and a bit of a traveler’s high.
 I was right there with you, a skeptic at best though amused and inspired by the tales, often dreaming of my own European adventure.
 I’d already enjoyed street food in Peru, gelato in Cambodia, and seafood from coast to coast of the United States, but could I really believe that the baked goods and classic recipes of Europe were as marvelous as everyone had made them seem?
 Or did the ambiance and fond memories have a lot to do with the recollections?

 One morning, I found myself walking the streets of Braubach, during a short visit while sailing from Amsterdam to Budapest with my friend on a Viking River Cruise.
 It was a cool November morning and the town was quiet.
 Most of the other tourists from the ship had taken a bus back to the port after a tour of the impressive Marksburg Castle, but we decided a quick walk through the pictures half-timbered homes in the small German village was needed before another cruise along the river.